 7. BIG dog in a little body

 It is very important that you continue training, socialization, and desensitizing with your puppy when you take them home.
+If you do not continue the training that we have started then your puppy will forget everything they have learned.

 8. Will my corgi have back/hip issues